docksal/docksal/docs/content/stack/configuration-labels.md

 Specify which shell to use when `fin exec --in=container ...` or `fin bash container` commands are executed for the container.

-You must make sure that the shell you specify is installed in the container or command will fail.
+You must make sure that the shell you specify is installed in the container or the command will fail.

 ### io.docksal.user